Retail Marketing: The Ultimate Beginner’s Playbook For 2022

-Moosend, for example, is an excellent option for email marketing newbies since it has an easy-to-use interface and a free plan to learn the ropes without breaking the bank.
+Moosend, for example, is an excellent option for email marketing newbies since it has an easy-to-use interface and a lengthy free trial to learn the ropes without any upfront investment.

-You can signup up for a free account and test email marketing out with unlimited emails for up to 1,000 subscribers.
+You can create a free account and test email marketing out with unlimited emails for up to 1,000 subscribers.

 Creating an Email Marketing Campaign for Retail

 If you’re still wondering why you need email marketing in your retail marketing strategy, I got two words for you: more sales!